 The passing time works to our disadvantage, the last witnesses of the Holocaust pass away, whose testimony is crucial for the success of the search conducted by the Foundation.

-Holocaust, the almost total annihilation of European Jews in 1939-45, in the first place is associated with extermination camps such as Auschwitz and Treblinka.
-Meanwhile, Central and Eastern Europe, including the territory of our country, is practiclly dotted with forgotten individual and mass graves of Jews who did not end up in extermination camps, but were murdered during the ghetto existence, during the Aktion Reinhardt, as well as after its completion.
-They rest in nameless graves scattered around forests, roadside ditches and fields.
-In most cases, the exact location of the grave and the number of victims resting there remain unknown to both researchers and living relatives, although they often still exist in the memory of the last surviving Holocaust witnesses.
+The term Holocaust or the near total annihilation of the European Jewry between 1939 and 1945 immediately evokes the image of extermination camps, such as Auschwitz and Treblinka.
+Meanwhile, the region of Central and Eastern Europe, including the entire territory of this country, is heavily dotted with the forgotten graves of Jews murdered in what came to be known as the Holocaust by bullets.
+Its victims rest in unmarked graves scattered around forests, roadside ditches and fields.
+In most cases, the exact locations of these nameless graves and the number of victims resting in them remain unknown to both researchers and the descendants of local Jewish communities, while they are still preserved in the memory of the local communities.

-Our mission is to search, locate, investigate and commemorate the forgotten graves of Holocaust victims.
-We support local communities in accepting the past and dealing with the difficult heritage of World War II.
-We are committed to passing on the found stories to future generations to build awareness of local history and restore the memory of their former inhabitants.
+Our mission is to search for, locate, study and commemorate the forgotten graves of the Holocaust victims.
+We support local communities in coming to terms with the past and dealing with the difficult heritage of World War II.
+We are committed to passing on the stories we discover to future generations, in order to build awareness of the former inhabitants of Poland and to restore the memory of their lives.

 How to help